 This grain free chicken noodle soup is GAPS friendly!
 For the intro diet, leave out the celery.

-The intro diet to GAPS is the most effective way to heal, but it is quite restrictive.
+The intro diet to GAPS can be an effective healing tool for many, but it is quite restrictive.
 You can read the instructions for the introduction diet here.
 On stage one, you are basically consuming homemade bone broths, meats cooked in broth, and non-fibrous vegetables, also cooked in broth, with a little bit of sauerkraut juice.
 It can be hard to get through, get enough calories, especially if you have children on the diet.
 This is what I learned more recently when we did a test run of the GAPS diet for my daughter after some issues cropped up again after some unavoidable antibiotics.

 2. Make very large pots of soup so there are plenty of leftovers.

-3. Plan to eat very, very often.
+3. Plan to eat very, very often until you adjust to the new dietary foods.
 I plan on feeding my daughter every two hours.

 4. Everything has to be cooked in broth, but you can pull out hamburger patties, steaks, and other cuts of meat from the broth and eat it with a fork while sipping a cup of broth on the side.

 6. Cut carrots into carrot sticks and cook until soft in broth.
 Remove, then sprinkle with salt and serve.
-This is a great way to get good carbohydrates.
+This is a great way to get some carbohydrates into your diet.

 11. Make sure you eat plenty of fat.
 Keep all of the fat in the broth.
 I found that the pureed soups tasted velvety when they contained lots of fat.
 This is important for both satiety and for healing.

-12. Purchase the ebook, What Can I eat now?
-30 Days on the GAPS Intro Diet You will not be disappointed as she walks you through the intro diet with a variety of tasty recipes.
+12. Purchase the ebook, What Can I Eat Now?
+30 Days on the GAPS Intro Diet.
+You will not be disappointed as she walks you through the intro diet with a variety of tasty recipes.
 We have not used it strictly, but rather used it as a resource for more recipe ideas.
+(She also has a lot of other great resources too!
+Like this GAPS accessible Grain Free Afternoon Freezer Class !)

 So there are 12 of my tips and recipes for Stage 1 of the GAPS intro diet.
 I’d love to hear yours as well!